 “Any man who drinks Dom Perignon ’52 can’t be all bad.”

-After a few missteps, the franchise regains some composure and delivers a true action-packed gem.
-Although this is the tenth Bond movie, The Spy Who Loved Me looks and feels fresh, belying the fact that the series had been around for nearly two decades.
-There is a high level of enthusiasm that permeates throughout all sections of the movie.
-I had a smile on my face the whole time — I savored all the jokes and I thoroughly enjoyed the exotic locales and truly spectacular action sequences.
+After a few missteps, the franchise regains composure and delivers a truly action-packed gem.
+Although this is the tenth Bond movie, The Spy Who Loved Me feels fresh, belying the fact that the series had been around for fifteen years.
+There is a high level of enthusiasm that can be felt throughout all sections of the movie.

-Director Lewis Gilbert (Alfie and Shirley Valentine) makes a triumphant return to the series.
-Gilbert had pulled out all the stops to make You Only Live Twice (1967) a fun movie and he pretty much does the same thing here.
+Director Lewis Gilbert (Alfie and Educating Rita) makes a triumphant return to the series.
+Gilbert had pulled out all the stops to make You Only Live Twice (1967) a fun movie and he does the same thing here.
 Gilbert has a predilection for grand action set-pieces.
-The director also accentuates Bond’s lager-than-life personality.
+The director also accentuates Bond’s larger-than-life personality.

-The nonstop sense of excitement begins with an amazing pre-title sequence (a ski stunt done by Rick Sylvester), one of the franchise’s very best.
-Production designer Ken Adam (Stanley Kubrick’s Barry Lyndon) outdoes himself with some incredible sets (director Kubrick allegedly helped Adam with some lighting issues).
+The nonstop sense of excitement begins with an amazing pre-title sequence, a ski stunt done by Rick Sylvester, one of the franchise’s very best opening sequences.
+Production designer Ken Adam (Barry Lyndon) outdoes himself with some incredible sets (Adam’s friend, filmmaker Stanley Kubrick, helped with some lighting issues).
 The submarine dock, constructed at famous Pinewood Studios, England, is incredible!

 My only complaint is that Curd Jürgens’s (The Inn of the Sixth Happiness) super-villain isn’t all that interesting.
 I did like the fact that Stronberg is presented as a misguided villain.
 It’s hard to argue against Stromberg’s pro-environmental attitude; baddies are more interesting when they make sense.
 The cast also includes cult actor Caroline Munro (The Golden Voyage of Sinbad and Maniac).

-The Oscar-nominated song “Nobody Does It Better,” written by Carole Bayer Sager, and music by Marvin Hamlisch (The Way We Were and The Sting), performed by Carly Simon, is fantastic.
-It’s one of the very best Bond songs.
+The Oscar-nominated song “Nobody Does It Better,” written by Carole Bayer Sager, and music by Marvin Hamlisch (The Way We Were and Seems Like Old Times), performed by Carly Simon, is simply fantastic.
+It’s one of my favorite Bond songs.
+Sager and Hamlisch’s melody lost the Best Song Oscar to Joseph Brooks’s tune “You Light Up My Life,” one of the Academy’s many miscarriages of justice.

 Conclusions & Final Thoughts:

-The Spy Who Loved Me has so much going for it — excellent script, high production values, and nonstop action and adventure.
+The Spy Who Loved Me is so much fun — I thoroughly enjoyed the exotic locales and truly spectacular action sequences.
+The film has so much going for it — excellent script, high production values, and nonstop action and adventure.
 First appearance by General Gogol, played by Walter Gotell.
-It’s also the first appearance of Victor Tourjansky, who plays the funny and beloved “man with the bottle.”
+It’s also the first appearance of Victor Tourjansky, who plays the “man with the bottle.”
 Color, 121 minutes, Rated PG.

 James Bond will return